ptec-hjg/kivitendo-docker/README.md

 ln -s /var/lib/docker/volumes/postgres1/_data ~/kivitendo/postgres1
 ```

-I suppose that you are using a debian box, where docker stores it's volumes per default at /var/lib/docker/volumes.
+Again I suppose that you are using a debian box, where docker stores it's volumes per default at /var/lib/docker/volumes.